-We are surrounded by a vast and ever-increasing network of sensors and trackers, generating a constant stream of spatiotemporal data.
-From the movement of vehicles and GPS trackers, to smartphones and other mobile devices, the data is constantly changing as these objects traverse locations over time.
-However, when it comes to managing and analyzing these massive volumes of information, traditional data tools tend to fall short.
+We are surrounded by a vast and ever-increasing network of GPS devices, trackers and sensors that generate a constant stream of spatiotemporal (ID, latitude, longitude, timestamp) data as they change location over time.
+When it comes to managing and analyzing these massive volumes of information, traditional data tools tend to fall short.
 A new type of technology is needed.

-As data scales and accumulates from millions to billions of records, conventional data management tools degrade in performance.
-Tools that were not designed for this scale can become very expensive.
-In these scenarios, data teams begin to limit the scope of their reporting or in the the worst cases, wait hours or days for queries to run, which makes it difficult to extract trusted and timely insights for decision making.
+As data scales and accumulates from millions to billions of records, conventional data management tools degrade in performance or become surprisingly costly.
+In these scenarios, data teams begin to limit the scope of their reporting, partition data, re-cluster and tune which introduces latency and makes it difficult to extract trusted and timely insights for decision making.

 Uncovering Actionable Insights

-Amidst these challenges lies an opportunity.
-Spatiotemporal data holds valuable and undiscovered insights that have the power to transform operations.
+Amidst these challenges lies opportunities.
+Spatiotemporal data holds valuable and undiscovered insights that have the power to transform operations and create new revenue streams.

 To fully realize the benefits of this data trove and for businesses to become more data-driven, analysts need to quickly extract business insights and transform them into smart decisions.
 The ability to reduce latency between data to value is critical to maintain competitiveness in an ever-changing landscape.